d2l-ai/d2l-vi/chapter_convolutional-neural-networks/conv-layer_vn.md

 ## Object Edge Detection in Images
 -->

-## Phát hiện biên của đối tượng trong ảnh
+## Phát hiện biên của vật thể trong ảnh

 <!--
 Let us look at a simple application of a convolutional layer: detecting the edge of an object in an image by finding the location of the pixel change.